 On March 15th, 1982, in the middle of Edmonton’s worst blizzard of the year, the Environmental Law Centre (ELC) opened its doors to the world.
 This came at a critical time in Canadian history, when there was a rapid increase in resource exploitation with little regard for social or environmental costs.
 It was at this pivotal moment that the ELC jumped into the conversation and we’ve been doing so ever since.

-The ELC’s driving concern for the past three decades is the realization that if the law was fully exercised with citizen awareness, environmental degradation would be a thing of the past and there would be a balance between people, planet and profits.
+The ELC’s driving concern since its inception is that if the law was fully exercised with citizen awareness, environmental degradation would be a thing of the past and there would be a balance between people, planet and profits.

 In order to make the law and legal processes protect the environment, Albertans need accurate environmental law information and an understanding of the effects of policy and development.
 Your support makes this possible.

-To find out how you can be a part of our story and the story of those fighting for more accountability in our environmental legislation, support the ELC now.
+To find out how you can be a part of our story and the story of those fighting for more accountability in our environmental legislation, support the Environmental Law Centre today.